-For this week’s Church at Home, we invite you to reflect on the sadness and anger that has erupted in our culture over the realities of racial injustice in our world.
+For this week’s Bible Study, we invite you to reflect on the sadness and anger that has erupted in our culture over the realities of racial injustice in our world.
 We also invite you to ponder the raw and honest portrait of human sin in the Bible.

 The biblical authors want us to take an honest look at our personal and communal failures, but not so we can blame others or hate ourselves.
 Rather, an honest evaluation of our human condition points us to the only source of ultimate hope: the generous love of God that has the power to recreate us as new humans who can truly love God and neighbor.